The Ultimate Guide to Travel Nurse Agency Housing

 Thus far, we’ve discussed issues pertinent to furnished apartments.
 It’s important to note that furnished apartments are usually the most expensive option for travel nurse housing.
 Meanwhile, there are many alternative options for travel nurse housing that are less expensive.

 You may want to consider housing options that are less expensive if you want to save more money.
-However, there a several factors to consider in this scenario.
+However, there a several factors to consider.

 First, you want to make sure the companies you work with will increase your pay if you accept lodging that is less expensive than the housing reimbursement they offer.
 Not all companies will do this.
 Let’s take a look at an example.